xivid/cil-text-classification-2018/README.md

 # CIL Text Classification Project

-Problem: Given a tweet from which a smiley (`:)` or `:(`) has been removed
+This is the codebase for the team `Satisfaction` on Project 2: Twitter Sentiment Classification in the course Computational Intelligence Lab of ETH Zurich in Spring 2018.
+We achieved the first place on the Kaggle competition with ELMo (Deep contextualized word representations) + Multi-layer RNN + ensemble method.

-Goal: Determine whether it used to contain a positive or a negative smiley
+Problem statement: Given a tweet from which a smiley (`:)` or `:(`) has been removed, determine whether it used to contain a positive or a negative smiley.

 ## Setup